COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 Dow Jones Mini Futures Futures:

-The Dow Jones Mini Futures large speculator standing this week equaled a net position of -10,089 contracts in the data reported through Tuesday.
-This was a weekly fall of -1,269 contracts from the previous week which had a total of -8,820 net contracts.
+The Dow Jones Mini Futures large speculator standing this week totaled a net position of -15,147 contracts in the data reported through Tuesday.
+This was a weekly fall of -5,058 contracts from the previous week which had a total of -10,089 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 22.3 percent.
-The commercials are Bullish with a score of 63.4 percent and the small traders (not shown in chart) are Bullish-Extreme with a score of 100.0 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish-Extreme with a score of 16.3 percent.
+The commercials are Bullish with a score of 74.4 percent and the small traders (not shown in chart) are Bullish with a score of 75.6 percent.

 |Dow Jones Mini Futures Statistics